 If they cover your new area, most broadband, landline and digital TV providers will allow you to take your existing package with you when you move.
 Contact your provider to find out more or find an alternative by shopping around for a better package deal for your new home.
+It is worth finding out if any lines are already installed in your new PegasusLife apartment as this could have you some time.
 Similarly, let your mobile phone provider know your new address.

 8. Regular deliveries

 From wine to vegetable boxes, magazines to milk, make sure you inform any companies which delivery regularly to you of your change of address and moving date.

 Don’t forget to make a note of your water, gas and electricity meter readings at your property and notify your suppliers before you move - don’t get billed for the next owner’s usage!
 You can also inform the utility companies of your new address at the same time.
 However if you’re not tied to a fixed deal, you could save money by switching to different gas and electric suppliers.
 In some PegasusLife developments there are individual gas meters per apartment, and in others it is shared and paid through the service charge - so it is worth checking this with your sales manager before contacting your utility company.